mnrojas2/DiaBloS/docs/source/examples.rst

 :Graph Composition:

     #) A Step up block with amplitude :math:`[5.0, -2.5]` delayed in :math:`2.5` seconds.
-    #) A Demux block to split the vector from the Step block and treat each element as an independent signal.
+    #) A Demultiplexer block to split the vector from the Step block and treat each element as an independent signal.
     #) Two Noise blocks with :math:`\mu = 0` and :math:`\sigma = 1` to produce gaussian noise.
     #) Two Gain block with gain of :math:`0.5` to attenuate the signal amplitude from the noise blocks.
-    #) Two Adder blocks to add the noise ouput to each signal coming from the Demux.
+    #) Two Adder blocks to add the noise ouput to each signal coming from the Demultiplexer.
     #) A Scope block to observe the result of the operation.